 Kentucky Hot Brown Sliders take a traditionally open-faced sandwich and turn it into an appetizer with turkey, tomatoes, homemade cheese sauce, and bacon.
-Try my Cuban Sliders for another flavorful appetizer.
+Try my Italian Sliders and Cuban Sliders for a couple of other flavorful appetizers.

 Kentucky Hot Brown Sliders